jasedit/scriptorium/README.md

 scriptorium template -l
 ```

-To create a new paper using the report template previously installed:
+To create a new paper in the directory `example_report` using the report template previously installed:
 ```
 scriptorium new example_report -t report -c author "John Doe" -c title "My Example Report"
 ```